-Over nearly 30 years of practice, he has litigated and tried major patent cases in the Central, Southern, and Northern Districts of California, District of Delaware, and the International Trade Commission.
+Over nearly 30 years of practice, he has litigated and tried major patent cases in the U.S. District Courts of the Central, Southern, and Northern Districts of California, District of Delaware, and at the U.S. International Trade Commission.
 He has first-chaired multiple jury trials in Los Angeles and San Diego.
 He demonstrated an ability to lead litigation matters ranging from the most complex to simpler and smaller cases, and he works with clients to manage their cases effectively and efficiently.
 In addition to patent litigation and patent counseling, Mr. Marchese also represents his clients in commercial litigation and in matters involving inter partes review, ex parte reexamination, trademarks, copyrights, unfair competition, and trade secrets.

 As a complement to his litigation practice, Mr. Marchese also performs patent portfolio analyses for his clients, has prepared and prosecuted numerous patent and trademark applications, and has handled trademark opposition and cancellation proceedings.

 Mr. Marchese’s technical expertise and knowledge extends to a wide variety of technologies that include:

 - Wireless communications